Quantifying Pharmacodynamic Biomarkers: Drug Impact and Bioanalysis in New Chemical Entity Development

 4 The updated International Council for Harmonization Guideline for Good Clinical Practice (ICH GCP E6[R2]) reiterates the need for data integrity as well as the importance of monitoring clinical data throughout the study.

-The United States Food and Drug Administration (FDA) use the ALCOA acronym to define expectations with respect to data integrity.4
+The United States Food and Drug Administration (FDA) uses the ALCOA acronym to define expectations with respect to data integrity.4

-The FDA issued Good manufacturing practices (GMP) warning letters to various countries outside the United States (US) citing compliance issues over data integrity.
-Figure 1 shows China to have received maximum GMP warning letters followed by India and Europe.5
+The FDA issued Good manufacturing practices (GMP) warning letters to various countries outside the United States (US), citing compliance issues over data integrity.
+Figure 1 shows China to have received the maximum GMP warning letters, followed by India and Europe.5

 Figure 1 GMP warning letters issues outside US5